conedevelopment/cone-site/src/application-development.md

         title: "Testing and iterating"
         description: "Testing is essential.
 This is why we pay huge attention to writing tests and fix the bugs we or you find.
 Then iterate."
 cta:
-    title: "Want to work with us?"
+    title: "Want to develop your Laravel application with us?"
     classes: "cta--border-block:end"
-    description: "You have a project and you don’t know where to start?
-Feel free to contact us to discuss you project’s details.
-Maybe we can help you."
+    description: "Do you have a project idea and don’t know where to start?
+Write to us, and maybe we can help!"
     btn:
         url: "/contact/"
         caption: "Contact"